adaeris/adaeris.github.io/index.md

 Warrior cats is a book series.
 Currently there are 7 arcs.
 1. The Prophecy Begins
 2. The New Prophecy
-3. The Power Of Three
+3. The Power of Three
-4. Omen Of The Stars
+4. Omen of The Stars
-5. Dawn Of The Clans
+5. Dawn of The Clans
 6. A Vision of Shadows
 7. The Broken Code